Adam513-Ello/Final_Project_SDEV220/Final-Project-Status-Report.md

 * October 4, 2024*
 * Amelia extended member_data function to include logic for redeemable and purchasable items, as well as the ability to redeem or purchase items.

+* October 7, 2024*
+* Steve fixed issues with purchase and redeem